Contents: Removal procedure ↧ Installation procedure ↧

 3. Connect the common rail pressure sensor connector.

-4. Connect the common rail regulator connector.
+4. Connect the common rail fuel regulator connector.